scoiatael/zosiaproject/README.md

 ===================

-The Django project name used in this repo is 'zosiaproject' and is located in wsgi dir.
-Right now the backend is sqlite3 and the database runtime is found in `$OPENSHIFT_DATA_DIR/db.sqlite3`.
+The Django project name used in this repo is `zosiaproject` and is located in wsgi dir.

 On subsequent pushes, a `python manage.py migrate` is executed to make sure that any models you added are created in the DB.
 If you do